maiziezhoulab/LabReadMe/ACCRE Quick Start/Slurm Usage.md

 #SBATCH --mem=5G
 #SBATCH --time=00-01:00:00
 ```
-The block above is about the computing resources you want to allocate to a job.
-In many situations, you can just use `1` for `--ntasks` and `--nodes`, we will not go that detail into these two parameters, but if you are interested, you can refer to [Slurm Official Documentation](https://slurm.schedmd.com/sbatch.html) or [this post](https://stackoverflow.com/questions/39186698/what-does-the-ntasks-or-n-tasks-does-in-slurm)
+The block above is about the computing resources you want to allocate to your job.

+In many situations, you can use `1` for `--ntasks` and `--nodes`, we will not go that detail into these two parameters, but if you are interested, you can refer to [Slurm Official Documentation](https://slurm.schedmd.com/sbatch.html) or [this post](https://stackoverflow.com/questions/39186698/what-does-the-ntasks-or-n-tasks-does-in-slurm).

+`--cpus-per-task` is the number of CPUs allocated to each task, and since we use `--ntasks=1` here, it is the same as the total number of CPUs allocated to this job. `--mem` is the amount of memory allocated to the job, and `--time` specifies the maximum time that the job can run (format is dd-hh:mm:ss).

+**Note that there are limits for the resources that could be allocated to a job on ACCRE**, you can check the time limits for different partitions with command `sinfo`, or use `scontrol show node -a [NODE_NAME]` to check the CPU and memory resources on a specific node.
+Typically, for nodes in `production` partition, the maximum time limits is 14 days, maximum memory is around 1~1.2T and maximum CPU number is around 128; for nodes in GPU partitions like `turing` and `pascal`, the time limit is around 5 days, memory limit is around 80G and CPU limit is around 6.
+However, these limits may change as ACCRE continues to upgrade, check them with the commands memtioned above to get the most up-to-date values.
+Nodes under `cgw-maizie` partition are the private nodes of our lab, there's no time limit for these nodes.

+Requiring too much resources for your job may result in waiting in the queue list for a long time, therefore, only request the resources that are just enough to complete the job.

 %% ReqNodeNotAvail, May be reserved for other job
 ### Advanced Settings